 60 miles | 4 Days / 3 Nights | Gateway City: Charlottesville, Virginia

-We recommend starting your journey in the very delightful town of Charlottesville, where you can explore some of Virginia’s most important history before hitting the Byway.
+We recommend starting your journey in the very delightful town of Charlottesville, where you can explore some of Virginia’s most important history.
 Thomas Jefferson lived here, as did President James Monroe.
 President James Madison was just up the road.
 The three, who together governed America for 25 years, were friends, often seen together talking on a street corner in Charlottesville.
-Take in the history of the area or stroll Charlottesville’s very unique downtown mall; an eight-block bricked area in the center of town, lined with historic buildings filled with shops, boutiques and restaurants.
+You can spend the day exploring Jefferson’s Monticello, Monroe’s Highland, and the original campus of the University of Virginia, with a period lunch at Michie Tavern.
+You can also stroll Charlottesville’s very unique downtown mall, an eight block bricked area in the center of town, lined with historic buildings filled with shops, boutiques, and restaurants.

 View the Detailed Itinerary below to see the full route, which is complete with dining, shopping, and lodging recommendations!